dannymagnus/CI_MS2_Space-Trek/README.md

 6. As a first time user, As a user I want to be able to select an answer to the multiple choice question and get feedback on whether I am correct.
 7. As a first time user, I want to be able to view my progress on the quiz.
 8. As a first time user, I want feedback on whether I have successfully completed the quiz or not.
+9. As a first time user, I want to be able to play the quiz again.

 #### Returning User
 9. As a return visitor; I want an easy way to get in touch with the business to proceed with my purchase.